 - ProxySrv1 is surrounded by three neighbor caches.

 - ProxySrv2, ProxySrv3, and ProxySrv4 are configured as the parents of ProxySrv1.

 The aim is to direct all requests with the source IP address of 10.0.8.20 to ProxySrv2.
 All requests with the destination of exampledomain.com should be directed to ProxySrv3.
 All other requests are to be fetched from the cache of ProxySrv4.

-A Cache Peer Access filter has to be set for ProxySrv2 and a Domain Restrictions filter has to be set for ProxySrv3.
+A Cache Peer Access filter must be set for ProxySrv2 and a Domain Restrictions filter must be set for ProxySrv3.
 ProxySrv4 is set up without any filters, which means that all requests that do not match the configured filters will be directed to it.

 ProxySrv4 is vital for the example setup to work.
 If it is not present, requests that do not match the configured filters cannot be directed to any neighbor.
 ProxySrv1 cannot process the requests spontaneously without the appropriate directive.